Combatd/reactBuildingInterface/README.md

 React.js is a JavaScript library for creating user interfaces that display dynamic data.
 Because of its reusable components and unique data-rendering approach, the interfaces you create with React are flexible, fast, and lightweight.
 Need another reason to choose React?

+This repository contains a vetenarianry clinic single-page application for making appointments.
 ## Available Scripts

 In the project directory, you can run: